abarthakur/create_distantly_supervised_dataset/README.md

 ## Project Overview

-This project contains code to annotate the Wikipedia Corpus with DBPedia.
+This project contains code to annotate the Wikipedia Corpus with Freebase or DBPedia.
 It takes doc files created by ``wikiextractor`` and queries all hyperlinked words in it to check if they are entities.
 Thereafter checks all pairs of entities in a sentence by querying if they have relations between them.

-See [this link](https://github.com/sameersingh/nlp_serde/wiki/Virtuoso-Freebase-Setup) to load Freebase into Virtuoso for a SPARQL endpoint - to use with this code.
+See [this link](https://github.com/sameersingh/nlp_serde/wiki/Virtuoso-Freebase-Setup) for how to load Freebase RDF dumps into Virtuoso for a SPARQL endpoint to use with this code.

 ## Usage